- What is the difference between Computer Science and Computer Engineering?

 What weights are attached to grades, work experience, personal statements, and other application details?

 The Admissions Committee looks at each application as a whole and attempts to assess the individual qualities of each applicant.
 Grades are the most important factor, and all admitted students are well-qualified academically.
-Beyond grades, however, CSE seeks applicants with a variety of interesting and compelling non-academic attributes -- for example, prior involvement in CSE, creativity, and strong communication skills.
+Beyond grades, however, CSE seeks applicants with a variety of interesting and compelling non-academic attributes -- for example, prior involvement in CSE, creativity, extra curricular activities, and strong communication skills.

 In response to the many questions the department receives about how admissions decisions are made, CSE offers Application Review Process pages that gives details on the factors considered in admissions decisions.
 This pages also provide suggestions about preparing your personal statement.

 A CSE advisor can help you decide whether reapplying makes sense.
 For students who we encourage to reapply, an advisor can discuss previous applications, interpret feedback from the admissions committee if applicable, and recommend next steps for a possible reapplication.
 Additionally, all CSE applicants should explore alternative computing-related majors to determine a plan in case they are not admitted to the department.

 No. All applicants are reviewed and admitted on the same standards.
 It is illegal to consider race or gender in any admissions or hiring decisions for any program at any public school in the State of Washington.
 No preference is given to anyone based on race or gender.

 The department offers targeted recruiting and support opportunities for certain groups of students to help ensure students from all backgrounds are aware of the CSE program and feel welcome.
 CSE strongly believes in the educational value of bringing together capable students from a variety of backgrounds and therefore makes special efforts to encourage underrepresented students, such as those from minority backgrounds and women, to become aware of what the department offers and what each of them, as individuals, can offer the field of computer science.